Highland Lakes Lake Alpine is a fine lake. Ebbetts Pass

 top of page

-South past the last Duck Lake Loop trail junction on the Southeast side of the lake you are now hiking on the Tahoe to Yosemite Trail, independent of how you came around Duck Lake.
+South past the far Duck Lake Loop trail junction on the Southeast side of the lake we are now hiking South on the Tahoe to Yosemite Trail, independent of which way we came around Duck Lake.

-Rock Lake is 2.78 miles South of the Far Duck Lake Loop trail junction.
+Rock Lake is 2.73 miles South of the far Duck Lake Loop trail junction.

-South of the last Duck Lake trail junction parts of the trail suffer from a lack of maintenance as of October 2011.
+South of this last Duck Lake trail junction parts of the trail suffer from a lack of maintenance as of October 2011.
+This has been subsequently confirmed through 2014.

 No big deal.
-The National Park Service is starving the National Forests for bucks, and trail conditions suffer.
+The government is starving the National Park Service, and the NPS is starving the National Forests for bucks, and here on the ground trail conditions suffer.

 Get used to it.